mixu/gluejs/readme.md

 `--jobs <n>` / `.set('jobs', <n>)`: Sets the maximum level of parallelism for the task execution pipeline.
 Default: `os.cpus().length * 2`.

-## --cache
+## --cache-path (v2.1)

-`--cache <path>` / `.set('cache', <path>)`: Use a cache for file builds (disabled by default).
-This is a directory where the results of the previous build are stored along with metadata.
+`--cache-path <path>` / `.set('cache-path', <path>)`: Use a specific directory for caching.
+This is a directory where the results of the previous builds are stored along with metadata.
+Caching is enabled by default in v2.1.
+If a path is not set, then `~/.gluejs-cache` is used for storing cache results.
+You can just delete the directory to invalidate the cache.

-The cache speeds up large builds (and minified builds) significantly since only source files that have changed (different last modified date; different file size or different build options) are updated.
+The cache speeds up large builds (and minified builds) significantly since only source files that have changed are updated.

 Use a directory with a dot in front to hide the cached files (remember to also gitignore the directory).
 The path is relative to the working directory.
 For example:

-    --cache .cache
+    --cache-path .cache

 When the cache is in use, the number of cache hits are shown: